 The revolving loans under the credit facility are divided into two classes: class A loans, which have a maximum advance limit of \$830,000 and class B loans, which have a maximum advance limit of \$170,000.
 In addition to borrowings under the revolving credit facilities, AerFunding has also issued subordinated notes to us at each aircraft purchase.
 Borrowings under the revolving credit facility can be used to finance between 66% and 79% of the appraised value of the acquired aircraft or, in the case of Boeing 737NG and Airbus A320 family aircraft, between 74% and 80% of the lower of the purchase price and the appraised value of the acquired aircraft.
 In addition, value enhancing expenditures and required liquidity reserves are also funded by the lenders.
 All borrowings under the revolving credit facility are subject to the satisfaction of customary conditions and restrictions on the purchase of aircraft that would result in our portfolio becoming too highly concentrated, with regard to both aircraft type and geographical location.
-Borrowings under the revolving credit facility are secured by, among other things, security interests in and pledges or assignments of equity ownership and beneficial interests in all of the subsidiaries of AerFunding, as well as by AerFunding's interests in the leases of its assets.
-Creditors of AerFunding may only look to the assets of AerFunding and its subsidiaries for repayment-the obligations of AerFunding 1 Limited are non-recourse to us.
+Borrowings under the revolving credit facility are subsidiaries of AerFunding's interests in and pledges or assignments of equity ownership and beneficial interests in all of the subsidiaries of AerFunding and its subsidiaries for repayment-the obligations of AerFunding 1 Limited are non-recourse to us.